jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

     One
 ```

-- **About [Korn Shell]
+#### 2.6.4 Function Local Variables in Ksh

-  compatibility**.
-If supporting BSD or
+If supporting BSD or UNIX systems that
-  UNIX systems that may use `ksh93` as
+may use `ksh93` as `/bin/sh` is required,
-  `/bin/sh` is required, include the
+include the necessary code at the
-  necessary code at the script's start to
+script's start to emulate the `local`
-  emulate the `local` keyword.
+keyword.

 ``` shell
     IsCommand ()